OpenBAS-Platform/docs/docs/usage/findings.md

 When a specific finding is clicked, a drawer opens to reveal more detailed information.
 This includes:
 * The associated inject(s) where the finding was discovered
-* For CVE-type findings, enriched data is available, such as:
+* For CVE-type findings, enriched data previously sourced from taxonomies is available, such as:
-  - General information about the CVE (previously sourced from taxonomies)
+  - General information about the CVE
   - A Remediation tab with actionable recommendations

 - Global level
   ![Global](assets/findings-global-view.png)